Utah Criminal Records

 Utah History and Accuracy of Criminal Records

 The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
 Utah criminal records archives usually tend to go back as far as the 1970s when criminal and arrest data started to be centralized and compiled into an organized database much like we use today.
-Accuracy was more commonly affected by the human error in the past, but in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer, so the information provided on StateRecords.org will vary from person to person.
+Accuracy was more commonly affected by the human error in the past, but in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer.
+As a result of this, information provided on StateRecords.org may vary from person to person.

 Utah Megan’s Law

 Megan's Law is the term for state laws that create and maintain a sex offender registry, which provides information on registered sex offenders to the public.
 The first Megan's Law appeared after the rape and murder of 7-year-old New Jersey resident Megan Kanka by a sex offender who lived in the girl's own neighborhood.
 Soon after passage of this first Megan's Law, the federal government implemented a requirement that all states establish sex offender registries and provide the public with information about those registered.

-Registering with the Utah Sex Offender Registry is compulsory for offenders who have pled guilty or been found guilty of the following offenses: gross sexual imposition; continuous sexual abuse of a child; sexual imposition; corruption or solicitation of minors; luring minors by computer; sexual assault; incest; indecent exposure; surreptitious intrusion; sexual performance by children (all offenses) are required to register.
+Registering with the Utah Sex Offender Registry is compulsory for offenders who have pled guilty or been found guilty of the following offenses: gross sexual imposition; continuous sexual abuse of a child; sexual imposition; corruption or solicitation of minors; luring minors by computer; sexual assault; incest; indecent exposure; surreptitious intrusion; sexual performance by children (all offenses).